 The most annoying thing about dandruff is not the symptoms it leads to, but how hard it is to get rid of.
 It is frustrating to search the aisles of different supermarkets, using the most expensive hair oils, hair creams, “mild” shampoos, and all kinds of hocus pocus to get rid of those stubborn flakes.
 However, all of these tactics might be useless and inefficient if you choose to do them without understanding what type of dandruff you have.

 Tip: You also can solve your dandruff issue with home remedies and using natural ayurvedic hair oils like bhringraj oil, Shikakai oil, Amla Oil.

 To simplify, there exists a range of different dandruff conditions that appear on the scalp due to varying causes.
 Once you explore the type of dandruff you have and what is causing it, you are able to fight the problem at its roots with the shikakai, coconut, bhringraj oil, and other natural herbs like a good head massage with bhringraj oil help to reduce your dandruff.
 And this blog will do exactly that for you!

 The four types of dandruff

 Just like the skin on our body, our scalp sheds old skin gradually to make way for healthier skin.
 Dandruff, in the simplest words, is nothing but dead skin cells shed by your scalp.
 While these dead skin cells get accumulated due to a dry scalp for some, for others, their oily scalp ironically leads to the same problem.
-Oil makes it more likely for your scalp to have dirt and dead skin cells stuck on it, which ultimately leads to dandruff.

 Largely, dermatologists classify dandruff into four different types, each differing by its underlying cause.
 Let us discuss these types thoroughly.